ethereum/remix-project/team-best-practices.md

 ### 1) Bugs:
-- A Critical bug should get the label `Blocker`, and every effort should be put to fix it.
+- A critical bug should get the label `Blocker`, and every effort should be put to fix it.
-- It is nice to push a bug fix whenever time allows it :)
+- Addressing a non critical and non planned bug can be done:
+  - After having notified in the `remix-dev` channel if the bug does not involves UX or public API changes.
+  - After a dev meeting (e.g the regular standup) if the bug involves any UX or public API changes.

 ### 2) Support: